Robbie632/archeoApp_basic/README.md

 ## ArcheoViz

-### This is a website-application that allows visualisation of t-SNE and PCA projections of flint sample and artefact data.
+### This is a web application that allows visualisation of t-SNE and PCA projections of flint sample and artefact data.
 This work was originally presented in the paper (ref), link below.

 * First the repository needs to be cloned